-- Concentrating development in sustainable locations that are accessible by a variety of modes of transport, particularly public transport, walking and cycling; - Improving transport connectivity around Morecambe Bay through improvement to rail services at Morecambe and Carnforth and improvements to cycling and pedestrian routes; - Promoting the delivery of Lancashire County Council's Cycling and Walking Strategy by improving access across the district and supporting the development and enhancement of an integrated transport network, including footpaths and cycleways and making use of existing features such as Lancaster Canal; - Promoting the delivery of the Lancaster District Highways and Transport Masterplan, prepared by Lancashire County Council, to encourage sustainable travel and deliver improvements in the local transport network; - Improving rural accessibility including improved broadband access in rural areas; and, - Retaining a sufficient level of parking within the main urban centres of the district.
+- Concentrating development in sustainable locations that are accessible by a variety of modes of transport, particularly public transport, walking and cycling; - Encourage behavioural change to a switch to active travel modes to reduce greenhouse gas emissions, by reducing the dominance of car use and prioritising cycling and walking. - Improving transport connectivity around Morecambe Bay through improvement to rail services at Morecambe and Carnforth and improvements to cycling and pedestrian routes; - Promoting the delivery of Lancashire County Council's Cycling and Walking Strategy by improving access across the district and supporting the development and enhancement of an integrated transport network, including footpaths and cycleways and making use of existing features such as Lancaster Canal; - Promoting the delivery of the Lancaster District Highways and Transport Masterplan, prepared by Lancashire County Council, to encourage sustainable travel and deliver improvements in the local transport network; - Improving rural accessibility including improved broadband access in rural areas; and, - Retaining a sufficient level of parking within the main urban centres of the district.